 Just as famous as the Bridge of Sighs and equally photogenic, the Rialto Bridge is the main pedestrian crossing over the Grand Canal.
 Rows of shops line this wide, arched bridge and the famous Rialto fish and food market is nearby.

 The Academy Bridge (Ponte dell Accademia) is so named because it crosses the Grand Canal at the Galleria dell Accademia, one of the top museums in Venice.

 While the Ponte dell Accademia is not a new bridge – it was first erected in the mid-19th century then replaced in the 1930s – it is interesting for its high arch construction and the fact that it is made of wood.
-The current Academy Bridge dates from 1985 when the 1930s bridge was deemed too dangerous.
+The current Academy Bridge dates from 1985, when the 1930s bridge was rebuilt after being deemed too dangerous.

 Named for the nearby Chiesa degli Scalzi, literally the "church of the barefoot monks," the Scalzi Bridge is an elegant stone span that links the Santa Croce and Cannaregio neighborhoods.

 The Scalzi Bridge dates from 1934 and is one of four bridges over the Grand Canal.
 If you are arriving in Venice via rail to the Santa Lucia Station, the Scalzi Bridge will be one of the first bridges you will cross after disembarking.